 My wife and I have been church exiles (self-imposed) for several years.
 Recently we started attending an Episcopal church here in Bellingham.
 The Episcopal Church is a branch of the Anglican communion world-wide, having split off from Anglicanism as a result of the American revolution, but remaining very much Anglican in theology and practice.

 But it was far from devoid of life and energy.
 The back and forth between the leaders (definitely a team leadership model) and the congregants was full of life and energy.
 We were unfamiliar with the liturgy, but it was easy to fall into the flow as we moved through the several distinct phases of the worship service.
 We were given a pamphlet that contained most of the service’s content: (1) We Gather In God’s Name (processional and greeting); (2) We Hear God’s Word (scripture readings); (3) We Respond In Faith (recitation of the Nicene Creed); (4) We Offer Ourselves To God (Offering); (5) We Receive the Gift of God (Holy Eucharist); (6) We Go In the Strength of God (dismissal).

-Trueda and I have attended only three services so far, but already some unexpected things have emerged.
+Trueda and I have attended only a few services so far, but already some unexpected things have emerged.

 My first observation is that I have never attended a church service so immersed in scripture.
 There were readings from the Old Testament and from the New Testament Epistles.
 Each ended with the reader saying, “The Word of the Lord” and the congregants responding with, “Thanks be to God.”
 That sounds simple enough, but I surprised by how powerful it was.